GitJit-max/learning-linux/chapter/08-text-editors.md

 ```

 > [!NOTE]
 > Back in the early years of Unix, ed was used to create, display, modify and otherwise manipulate text files, both interactively and via shell scripts.
-Then ed became primarily a program-driven editing tool for scripts; A role to which editors with more elaborate modes of interactivity were and still are unsuited.
+Then ed became primarily a program-driven editing tool for scripts; a role to which editors with more elaborate modes of interactivity were and still are unsuited.
 For this reason most unices, still even today, include an implementation of ` $ ed ` and ` $ sed `. [^raymond-ed]

 <a id="screen-editors"></a>